 MQe is available for installation and use without charge, subject to the conditions of the MQe development license.
-MQe applications are developed, using the functions provided by the JMS API or the MQe Java and C API.
-Please note the following regarding the creating and usage of a MQe queue manager.
-These issues may affect how you implement your application.
+MQe applications are developed, using the functions of the Java classes and C API.
+These applications can be packaged in a variety of ways.